RobertTalbert/linalg-diffeq/course-docs/mth302-w23-syllabus.md

 ### The flow of a typical week

 While we meet only on Tuesdays and Thursdays, you're expected to work actively on the course throughout the week.
-Each class meeting has activities for you to do *before*, *during* and *after* the class.
+You'll be working on activities *before*, *during* and *after* class meetings and these all are designed to work together.
 Specific kinds of assignments are given **in bold face** and are explained fully in the next section.

 - *Before each class:* You'll be asked to complete a **Class Prep** assignment where you'll do a combination of reading, video viewing, and other activities then answering basic questions about it.
 This way, you'll come to class ready to work, and we can keep lecturing in class to a minimum.
 - *During class:* Class meetings will be focused on *answering questions* and *doing active work*.
-Much of this work will be turned in later.
+Much of this work will be turned in later as **Application and Analysis** assignments.
 We'll also sometimes use class meetings for assessment.
-- *In between classes:* You'll be working on the Class Prep for the next class meeting; completing **Practice Sets** on WeBWorK, a platform for doing online exercises; writing up the work you do in groups during class time to turn in as **Application and Analysis** assignments; and completing **Miniprojects**.
+- *In between classes:* You'll be working on the Class Prep for the next class meeting; completing **Practice Sets** on WeBWorK, a platform for doing online exercises; writing up the work you do in groups during class time to turn in Application and Analysis assignments; and completing **Miniprojects**.
 You can also use this time to come to drop-in hours or ask questions via email.

 Due dates on these assignments happen on a consistent schedule:

-- Practice Sets are always due at 11:59pm ET on Sundays.
+- Practice Sets are always due at **11:59pm ET on Sundays**.
-- Class Preps are always due at 11:59pm ET on Mondays and Wednesdays (the night before the class meeting).
+- Class Preps are always due at **11:59pm ET on Mondays and Wednesdays** (the night before the class meeting).
-- Application/Analysis sets are always due at 11:59pm ET on Wednesdays.
+- Application/Analysis sets are always due at **11:59pm ET on Wednesdays**.

 Visually, a typical week in MTH 302 looks like this: